etjernst/academic-kickstart/content/various/excel-dump.md

   caption: ""
   image: ""
 ---
-## The Excel dump
+## 1) Excel dump

 Raul Pacheco has tons of amazing resources for how to conduct a literature review.
-I especially like the [Excel dump](http://www.raulpacheco.org/2016/06/synthesizing-different-bodies-of-work-in-your-literature-review-the-conceptual-synthesis-excel-dump-technique/), but do check out his website for [more literature review resources](http://www.raulpacheco.org/resources/literature-reviews/).
+I especially like the [Excel dump](http://www.raulpacheco.org/2016/06/synthesizing-different-bodies-of-work-in-your-literature-review-the-conceptual-synthesis-excel-dump-technique/), but check out his website for [more literature review resources](http://www.raulpacheco.org/resources/literature-reviews/).

 The idea behind the Excel dump is to get an overview of the literature, and to have a handy reference when you start writing up a literature review.